Scot A. Wolfe, Ph.D.

 |Ph.D, 1996, Chemistry, Harvard, Boston, MA|

 |Postdoctoral research: Massachusetts Institute of Technology, Boston, MA|

 |Office:||University of Massachusetts Medical School

 Worcester, MA 01605

 My research program is focused on the creation of improved genome editing technologies to facilitate both efficient and precise editing of vertebrate genomes.
-These improved nuclease technologies are being utilized in three areas of study: (1) developing reagents for precise gene correction/replacement that will be utilized for the gene therapy-based correction of monogenic diseases or the inactivation of integrated retroviral genomes; (2) engineering gene regulatory networks to deconvolute the signaling pathway that underpin cellular responses to external stimuli; and (3) improving reagents for the study of gene function in model organisms with a particular focus on zebrafish.
+These improved nuclease technologies are being utilized in four areas of study: (1) developing reagents for precise gene correction/replacement that will be utilized for the gene therapy-based correction of monogenic diseases or the inactivation of integrated retroviral genomes; (2) developing therapeutic nuclease-based reagents for a number of diseases including beta-thalassemia, sickle cell disease, chronic granulomatous disease, limb girdle muscular dystrophy and HIV; (3) developing Cys2His2 zinc finger protein reagents for gene therapy applications, and (4) improving reagents for the study of gene function in model organisms with a particular focus on zebrafish.

 Improving the Precision of CRISPR/Cas9 nucleases for gene therapy applications:

-A technician position is available to participate in our gene editing efforts and to develop new tools for research in zebrafish (Click here for project details)
+A technician position is available to participate in our gene editing efforts.